spine-examples/Pingh/README.md

 The Pingh application is working in the cloud environment on the Google Cloud Platform.

+To start the server in production mode on the cloud, the JVM argument named `GCP_PROJECT_ID` must be passed at server startup.
+This argument must specify the Google Cloud project ID.

 ### Compute Engine

-The [Compute Engine](https://cloud.google.com/products/compute) serves as the primary computational platform for the Pingh application.
-Compute Engine offers the capability to create virtual machines.
+The [Compute Engine](https://cloud.google.com/products/compute) offers the capability to create virtual machines.
 The Pingh server is deployed and running on one of the Compute Engine instances.

 Hosting the application in Compute Engine also enables seamless access